 Particularly, these operators can arrange segregated bank accounts for clients, and these accounts are normally held as multi-currency accounts.
 Clients can store their funds in different currencies in one account, serving the utmost convenience for bank-transfer demands of business owners.

 Low deposit requirement is another benefit that makes fintech platforms like Neat, Wise, or Currenxie become more popular for entrepreneurs.
 Just compare with the normal bank, you can see how advantageous these solutions are.
-If you apply for opening a business account in Hong Kong physical banks, you must pay an initial deposit and maintain monthly balance amount, normally ranging from 10,000 HKD to 500,000 HKD.
+If you apply for opening a business account in Hong Kong physical banks, you must pay an initial deposit and maintain monthly balance amount.
+As normal, it is ranging from 10,000 HKD to 500,000 HKD.

 Cons of MSO solutions